processing/p5.js-web-editor/developer_docs/development.md

 ## Design
 - [Style Guide/Design System on Figma](https://github.com/processing/p5.js-web-editor/labels/good%20medium%20issues)
 - [Latest Design on Figma](https://www.figma.com/file/5KychMUfHlq97H0uDsen1U/p5-web-editor-2017.p.copy?node-id=0%3A1).
-Note that the current design on the website has diverged, are parts of this design will not be implemented, but it is still helpful to have around for reference.
+Note that the current design on the website has diverged, parts of this design will not be implemented, but it is still helpful to have around for reference.
 - [Mobile Designs](https://www.figma.com/file/5KychMUfHlq97H0uDsen1U/p5-web-editor-2017.p.copy?node-id=0%3A2529), [Responsive Designs](https://www.figma.com/file/5KychMUfHlq97H0uDsen1U/p5-web-editor-2017.p.copy?node-id=0%3A3292)

 ## Technologies Used